bengooNETS/ECON-300-Thesis-Work/README.md

 Random number generation for survey-

-Data Cleaning and Analysis, Regression, Bonus Payment Calculator-
+Data Cleaning and Analysis, Regression, Bonus Payment Calculation-

 Bonus payments were ditributed using Mechanical Turk's API using the following python file:

+paymentDeployment.py